AniketUndalekar1997/Organizational-Charts/README.md

 # Organizational-Charts
-An Heirarchial organizational charts with filter, slider, staff image in django.
+1.An Heirarchial organizational charts with filter, slider, staff image in django.

-@ org
-this app is build using Orgchart-master javascript library.
+2.this app is build using Orgchart-master javascript library.